ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

-The examples in {{tbl-example}} use the expression mechanism to obtain the number of items in an array, to test for the presence of a member in a JSON object, and to perform numeric comparisons of member values with a constant.
+The examples in {{tbl-example}} use the expression mechanism to obtain the number of items in an array, to test for the presence of a member in a object, and to perform numeric comparisons of member values with a constant.

 | XPath                  | JSONPath                                  | Result                                                       |